opensoft/OpensoftSimpleSerializerBundle/README.md

 Introduction
 ------------

-OpensoftSimpleSerializerBundle is wrapper for SimpleSerializer library.
+OpensoftSimpleSerializerBundle is wrapper for <a href="https://github.com/opensoft/simple-serializer">simple-serializer</a> library.

 Installation
 ------------